-Apple has updated its entire line up of MacBook Pro laptops already in 2019, adding 9th-gen Intel Coffee Lake refresh processors (with up to 8 cores) to the 15in models, and giving a slight boost to the (still 8th-gen Coffee Lake) processors in the mid-range 13in models and a decent update to the previously under-powered entry-level pair of MacBook Pro.
-But apparently it's not finished.
+Apple has already updated its entire line up of MacBook Pro laptops in 2019, adding 9th-gen Intel Coffee Lake refresh processors (with up to 8 cores) to the 15in models, and giving a slight boost to the (still 8th-gen Coffee Lake) processors in the mid-range 13in models and a decent update to the previously under-powered entry-level pair of MacBook Pro.
+But that doesn't stop rumours that more is yet to come.

 Not only do rumours suggests that Apple had something much bigger in the pipeline - a 16in MacBook Pro with a 4K display - it may be that it will launch before the end of 2019, and when it does Apple may discontinue the 15in MacBook Pro.